 I am Runyararo Charmaine Chisamba from Harare, Zimbabwe and I’m twenty-four years old.
 I am an actor and a dancer.
 I have always been driven by my artistic passion from a tender age.
 I used to dance for people at local shops when I was six years old and that showed me how much I loved to entertain people.
 I have been featured in local movies and I have done theater plays too.
 I am a physical theater practitioner and I trained at the Zimbabwe Theater Academy.
 Due to lack of acting opportunities here in Zimbabwe, I started to create my own stories and perform them as solo shows.
 I post them on my YouTube account (Charmaine Chisamba).

 Ellie Conniff is an actor, writer, and director from Cincinnati, Ohio.
-She recently graduated from Xavier University, where she studied Theatre and History with a minor in writing.
+She is a graduate of Xavier University, where she earned BAs in Theatre and History, with a minor in writing.
 She has worked with numerous Cincinnati-Based companies, including InBocca Performance, Cincinnati Playhouse in the Park, and the Cincinnati Fringe Festival; and she has worked as a production intern for The Public Theater in New York City.
-She is also a founding member of The Regular Theatre, where she has frequently acted, directed, and produced.
-Her most recent projects include Dancing (Starscream) and The Crucible (Betty & Producer) with the Regular Theatre, and Shooter!
-(Leia), The Wolves (Assistant Director), and The Curious Incident of the Dog in the Nighttime (Voice 6) at Xavier University.
-Ellie is committed to helping to make the arts economically and physically accessible for a more diverse audience.
-She is so excited to be learning and growing with the artists at the Portland Playhouse this year!
+She is also a founding member of New York-based theatre company, The Regular Theatre, where she is the Head of Development and an associate artist.
+Ellie has appeared in each of the apprentice-led productions at PPH this year, including Eve of the Apocalypse and the Shortcuts series.
+Ellie is committed to helping to make the arts more economically and physically accessible.

 Erin DiIorio is a theatre artist from the NJ/NY area.
 She received her BA in devised and collaborative theatre from Pace University and is a recent graduate of the William Esper Studio’s two-year program.
 Erin is a founding member of the NYC-based collective Alcohol, Honey, & Shit, and hopes one day to run her own theatre.